Anineuro/Anineuro.github.io/_pages/about.md

 ---
 permalink: /
-title: "ANIRBAN BANDYOPADHYAY !! "
+title: "!!ANIRBAN BANDYOPADHYAY !! "
 author_profile: true
 redirect_from:
   - /about/